PlaidCloud/website/content/en/docs/reference/glossary/service-catalog.md

 date: 2018-04-12
 full_link:
 short_description: >
-  An extension API that enables applications running in Kubernetes clusters to easily use external managed software offerings, such as a datastore service offered by a cloud provider.
+  An extension API that enables applications running in PlaidCloud clusters to easily use external managed software offerings, such as a datastore service offered by a cloud provider.

 aka:
 tags:
 - extension
 ---
- An extension API that enables applications running in Kubernetes clusters to easily use external managed software offerings, such as a datastore service offered by a cloud provider.
+ An extension API that enables applications running in PlaidCloud clusters to easily use external managed software offerings, such as a datastore service offered by a cloud provider.

 <!--more-->